Nightmare Alley (2021 film): Plot

-Two years later, Stan has successfully reinvented himself with a psychic act for the wealthy elite of Buffalo, with Molly as his assistant.
-Their relationship has deteriorated and Stan has become demanding.
-During a performance, their act is interrupted by psychologist Dr. Lilith Ritter, who attempts to expose the rigged act.
-Stan bests and humiliates Ritter with his cold reading skills.
-Stan also cold reads Judge Kimball.
-The judge offers to pay Stan for a private consultation to help him and his wife communicate with their dead son.
-Despite Molly's objections, Stan agrees.
+Two years later, Stan runs a successful psychic act for the wealthy elite of Buffalo.
+Molly performs as his assistant, but their relationship has deteriorated as Stan demands perfection from Molly.
+During a performance, psychologist Dr. Lilith Ritter interrupts and tries to expose their act.
+Stan bests and humiliates Ritter with his cold reading skills, then reads the man sitting with Ritter, Judge Kimball.
+After the show, Kimball asks Stan to help him and his wife communicate with their dead son.
+Stan agrees over Molly's objections.